 Special Notice - Due to the COVID-19 pandemic and in compliance with public health guidelines, the Fall 2020 Lead School, scheduled for September was cancelled.
 Planning for the February 2021 Lead School is moving forward with restrictions that will move the normal weeknight in-person classroom activity on-line (Zoom).
 Also, the class will be limited to 10 students max.
-All interested members who have the prerequisites are strongly encouraged to sign up for the February 2021 Lead School.
+All interested members who have the prerequisites are strongly encouraged to sign up now to secure a spot in the class.
 Just follow the instructions below.
 Thank you for your patience and understanding.

 This is an advanced climbing class.
 All aspects of lead climbing will be addressed with a strong emphasis on multi-pitch trad climbing.
 Topics include gear (ropes and pro), the dynamics of lead falls, solid gear placement, rope management, anchors, and the mental as well as physical aspects of sport and trad leading.
 This class is for every competent climber.
 Even if you do not plan on leading, you will learn and understand the dynamics of lead climbing, and it will make you a more knowledgeable and capable climber and lead belayer.
 There will be no “true” lead climbs during the class – all lead climbing experiences in this class will be protected with a top-rope.